GuoshiuanLin/SP4E_HW/HW4/README.md

 2.2.
 How will you ensure that references to Compute objects type are correctly managed in the pythonbindings?

-One can use the py::return_value_policy when binding methods that return references or pointers to Compute objects.
-The correct policy depends on the ownership and lifetime management strategy of the underlying C++ objects.
+One can use the py::return_value_policy when binding methods to decide whether return references or pointers to Compute objects.
+The correct policy depends on the ownership and lifetime management strategy of the C++ objects.